2025 Art Foundation Update

 sweet life art sweet life 3

 We must be willing to confront our past and learn to face evil among us.
-So please.
-Follow the Director’s blog in the future!
-I will describe more of Alex's story as time goes on
+So please, follow the Director’s blog in the future!
+I will describe more of Aleks’ story as time goes on.

 print press

 (Aleksandrs' lithographic press as displayed at PLMC with original "Oak 1992" zinc plate.
-Boxed for air shipment to USA by volunteer artist Raitis Jelevičs)
+The press is boxed for air shipment to U.S. by volunteer artist Raitis Jelevičs.)

-Again, please contact me if you're interested in putting on a collaborative showing, anywhere in the United States this and next year.
-All 37 pieces are ready for display, that Includes their matting and framing.
-I personally will assist in setup including providing text describing the works.
+Again, please contact me if you're interested in putting on a collaborative showing, anywhere in the United States now or in the future.
+All 37 pieces are ready for display, including their matting and framing.
+I personally will assist in setup, including providing text describing the works.
 Also available to be included is Aleksandrs’ lithographic press (shown above) which has been shipped from Latvia and can be delivered to your museum for the showing!

 Sincerely Konstantīns Karpovs – Director